OfficalOffical/SentimentAnalysis/README.md

 ## performance review

-At the end of the postProcessing() function the program does k cross-validation to test and prints the mean values :
+After postprocessing, we use k-cross-validation to test the performance.

 ![image](https://user-images.githubusercontent.com/18538179/147676640-a5b89639-5f77-4e79-a858-d60a89babff9.png)